logzio/logz-docs/_source/logzio_collections/_prometheus-sources/telegraf-redis.md

 ## Overview

+Redis is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Redis metrics to Logz.io, you need to add the **inputs.redis** and **outputs.http** plug-ins to your Telegraf configuration file.